ilixom/ilixomtest/doc/README.md

 ### OS X

-Drag Sibcoin-Qt to your applications folder, and then run Sibcoin-Qt.
+Drag Ilixomtest-Qt to your applications folder, and then run Ilixomtest-Qt.

 ### Need Help?